Oliverdeb/dotfiles/README.md

 ## Theming
 - Adawaita dark, followed [this post](https://askubuntu.com/questions/598943/how-to-de-uglify-i3-wm)
+- `sudo apt-get install lxappearance gtk-chtheme qt4-qtconfig`
+- Start with lxappearance and choose a theme; then choose it in gtk-chtheme.
+In qtconfig-qt4, there is a dropdown menu setting to make qt take the GTK+ settings.

 ## Heavily inspired by
  - [This reddit post: [i3-gaps] Trying the new Ubuntu 18.04](https://www.reddit.com/r/unixporn/comments/8gqmtj/i3gaps_trying_the_new_ubuntu_1804/)